 - Bake for about 7½ minutes, and then rotate the sheets.

 - Bake for another 7½ or until they are golden brown and delicious.

-- When they are done, remove them from the oven and put on a wire rack.
+- Remove them from the oven, and put them on a wire rack.

-- Either let them cool or serve them immediately with lots of your favorite hotdog condiments.
+- Let them cool, or serve them immediately with your favorite hotdog condiments.

 I love food, cakes, snacks, bread and everything in between.
 I do lots of experiments to find the best possible recipes, so that you don’t have to.